 Use only pre-streched polyester flags line rope of 4-6 mm dia.

-Do NOT use nylon! (this lengthens when loaded, and it deteriorates due to sunlight-UV).
+Do NOT use nylon! (this lengthens when loaded, and hardens due to sunlight-UV).

 Over the whole length of the rope, make every 50cm a little opening, by pushing a sharp pointed tool between the strands (do not damage the rope).
 It helps, when the rope is pushed a bit together in the length direction.